nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Consults.md

 **Sat** | **vascular**
 Sun | ortho

-NOTE: Our team is ALWAYS available to consult for the suspicion of PAD in patients with foot ulcers or foot gangrene.

 Our team -- and all other teams that take call -- should be re-consulted for any patient we saw as an INITIAL foot consult.
 This is the specific memo wording that our surgical subspecialties have been working from:

 1. Unhealed ulcers previously managed, co-managed or evaluated by a MEDVAMC surgical team (vascular surgery, podiatric surgery, orthopedic surgery, or general surgery) should be managed by **same** MEDVAMC surgical team, regardless of the duration of the ulcer.
 2. Ulcers that have **recurred** at a site previously managed, co-managed or evaluated by a MEDVAMC surgical team (vascular surgery, podiatric surgery, orthopedic surgery, or general surgery) should be managed by the same MEDVAMC surgical team, regardless of the duration of the ulcer.
 3. Foot infections that are **at or contiguous** to a site previously managed, co-managed or evaluated by a MEDVAMC surgical team (vascular surgery, podiatric surgery, orthopedic surgery, or general surgery) should managed by the same MEDVAMC surgical team.